 - As a matter of fact, we had even come across the development of a brain-computer interface (BCI) (Pfurtscheller et al., 2000) based on recognition of subject-specific EEG patterns.
 E.g. for cursor control.
 In a number of on-line experiments, various methods for EEG feature extraction and classification have been evaluated by them.

-Concluding Statement – Research Topics
+Concluding Statement – Research About Brain

 Brain nature remains to be one of the critical questions that the human has as a whole.
 This complexity nature makes it one among the trending PhD Research Topics of these days so that many philosophers and researchers of this decade take up this kind of Research Topics domains of the brain for contributing towards it.